isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres.md

 To enable the medical service providers to better manage vaccine preparation and reduce any unnecessary wastage, the public are strongly encouraged to book an appointment at www.vaccine.gov.sg before proceeding to the JTVCs.

-For COVID-19 testing services, please visit www.gowhere.gov.sg/testcentres.
+For COVID-19 testing services, please visit www.gowhere.gov.sg/testcentres. <br><br>

+**Normal Operating Hours:**<br>
+Monday - Friday: 9am-1pm, 2pm-7pm<br>
+Sat and Eve of Public Holiday :9am-1pm<br>
+Sun and gazetted Public Holidays: Close